pablohc97/Temporal_serie_prediction/README.md

 ## Serie

-The series analyzed corresponds with the total spendings of foreign tourists in the Valencian Community, Spain.
-It can be downloaded from [here](https://www.epdata.es/datos/turistas-internacionales-comunidad-autonoma/68/comunidad-valenciana/299).
+The series analyzed corresponds with the total spendings of foreign tourists in the Valencian Community, Spain, and it can be downloaded from [here](https://www.epdata.es/datos/turistas-internacionales-comunidad-autonoma/68/comunidad-valenciana/299).

 ## Analysis and predictions

-Different methodologies will be used, such as the Box-Jenkins or the Exponential smoothing.
-For the predictions, different options will be considered too.
+Different methodologies are used, such as the Box-Jenkins or the Exponential smoothing.
+For the predictions, different options are considered too.
 For example with Holt−Winters' additive method or fitting and ARIMA model to predict.